Exopy/exopy/docs/source/dev_guide/tasks.rst

     - a 'selected_instrument' member storing all the data needed to start the instrument.
     - a 'check' method ensuring that those data makes sense.
-    - a 'start_driver' driver method creating the driver.
+    - a 'driver' member storing the driver instance after it has been created (the driver is created in prepare so the driver is always initialized in perform.)
-    - a 'driver' member storing the driver instance after it has been created.
+    - a 'test_driver' method acting as a context manager that can be used to get a fully initialized driver to run additional checks.

 When to use interfaces